-B. Technical Assistance
+Technical Assistance

 CAH staff are available to assist grant applicants during group or individual technical assistance sessions.
 Applicants may also request review of draft applications during a thirty (30) minute appointment during business hours scheduled no later than seven calendar days in advance of the grant application deadline.
-CAH staff will not write applications for applicants.
+CAH staff cannot complete applications for applicants.
 To schedule a meeting, applicants may contact the CAH staff listed in Section VII below.
-Applicants must prepare their full draft application in the CAH Grants Application Portal along with any questions in advance of scheduling a meeting for technical assistance.
+Applicants shall prepare their full draft application in the CAH Grant Application Portal along with any questions in advance of scheduling a meeting for technical assistance.
+For in-person workshops, photo identification is required to enter CAH offices.
+CAH also publishes answers to frequently asked questions to its website on a weekly basis.

-C. Workshops
+Workshops

-To improve the strength of applications, CAH strongly recommends participating in one of the following virtual workshops listed below.
+To improve the strength of applications, CAH strongly recommends participating in one of the virtual workshops listed below.
 All workshops are virtual, free, and open to the public.
-More information about workshops may be found at www.dcarts.dc.gov under Grant Writing Assistance, or by calling the CAH Point of Contact listed in Section VII.
-Workshops and Live Chats may be accessed by visiting https://dcarts.dc.gov/page/live-chat-dccah-grants-specialist.
-Interested artists and humanities practitioners may register for workshops via Eventbrite at https://www.eventbrite.com/o/dc-commission-on-the-arts-and-humanities-cah-1252966799
+More information about workshops may be found on the CAH website under Grant Writing Assistance, or by calling the CAH Point of Contact listed in Section VII.
+Interested artists and humanities practitioners may register for workshops on Eventbrite.
+Workshops and Live Chats may be accessed by visiting Grant Application Live Chats.
+Interested artists and humanities practitioners workshops via Eventbrite.

-Workshop Time

-Wednesday, July 19 12:00 - 1:30 PM EST

-Tuesday, July 25 10:00 - 11:30 AM EST

-Thursday, August 3 2:00 - 3:30 PM EST

-Wednesday, August 9 12:00 - 1:30 PM EST

-Monday, August 14 3:00 - 4:30 PM EST
+Workshop Time Virtual Office Hours Time Monday, June 2nd 12:00 - 1:30 PM EST Friday, June 6th 12:00 - 1:00 PM EST Thursday June 5th 10:00 - 11:30 AM EST Friday, June 13th 2:00 - 3:00 PM EST Wednesday June 11th 2:00 - 3:30 PM EST Friday June 20th 11:00AM - 12:00 PM EST Monday, June 16tth 10:00 - 1:30 PM EST Monday, June 23rd 11:00 AM - 12:00 PM EST Wednesday, June 18th 12:00 - 1:30 PM EST